-You are cordially invited to attend the Annual Meeting of Stockholders of Standard Motor Products, Inc. to be held at the offices of Kelley Drye & Warren LLP, 101 Park Avenue, New York, NY 10178, on Thursday, May 14, 2015 at 2:00 p.m.
+You are cordially invited to attend the Annual Meeting of Stockholders of Standard Motor Products, Inc. to be held at the offices of Kelley Drye & Warren LLP, 101 Park Avenue, New York, NY 10178, on Thursday, May 18, 2017 at 2:00 p.m.
 (Eastern Daylight Time).

-At the Annual Meeting, you will be asked to: (a) elect ten directors; (b) ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for our 2015 fiscal year; and (c) consider and vote upon a non-binding, advisory resolution approving the compensation of our named executive officers.
+At the Annual Meeting, you will be asked to: (a) elect eleven directors; (b) ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for our 2017 fiscal year; (c) consider and vote upon a non-binding, advisory resolution approving the compensation of our named executive officers; and (d) consider and vote upon a non-binding, advisory proposal as to the frequency (every one, two or three years) with which non-binding stockholder votes to approve the compensation of our named executive officers should be conducted in the future.

-The formal notice of the Annual Meeting, the Proxy Statement and the Proxy Card are enclosed.
-We have also enclosed a copy of our Annual Report to Stockholders, which includes our Form 10-K for our 2014 fiscal year.
+The formal Notice of Annual Meeting of Stockholders, the Proxy Statement and the Proxy Card are enclosed.
+We have also enclosed a copy of our Annual Report to Stockholders, which includes our Form 10-K for our 2016 fiscal year.

 YOUR VOTE IS IMPORTANT!
 The Board of Directors appreciates and encourages stockholder participation in the Company's affairs and invites you to attend the Annual Meeting in person.
 It is important, however, that your shares be represented at the Annual Meeting, and for that reason, we ask that whether or not you expect to attend the Annual Meeting, you take a moment to complete, sign, date and return the accompanying proxy in the enclosed postage-paid envelope, or to transmit your voting instructions via the Internet or by telephone.
-Unless you provide specific instructions as to how to vote, brokers may not vote your shares in connection with the election of directors or the advisory vote on the compensation of our named executive officers.
+Unless you provide specific instructions as to how to vote, brokers may not vote your shares in connection with the election of directors, the advisory vote on the compensation of our named executive officers, or the advisory proposal regarding the frequency of future non-binding stockholder votes to approve the compensation of our named executive officers.